 The definition of the Prophet is found in many verses of the Quran while God has also exactly described the function of “Prophet” and “Messenger” to understand the difference between these two terms as found in the following verse:

-[3:81] And when God has taken a covenant of the prophets: “Certainly, whatever I have given you of scripture and wisdom, then has come to you a messenger confirming that which is with yourselves.
+[3:81] And when God has taken a covenant of the prophets: “Surely, whatever I have given you of scripture and wisdom, then has come to you a messenger confirming that which is with yourselves.
 You must believe in him and you must support him.”
 He said: “Have you affirmed and taken My covenant on that?”
 They said: “We have affirmed.”
 He said: “Then you shall bear witness, and I am with you among the witnesses.”

-This verse has not only exactly described the function of the prophet and the messenger but also is a confirmation of a covenant placed in every scripture that a messenger will come after delivering all the scriptures.
+This verse has not only exactly described the function of the prophet and the messenger but also is a confirmation of a major covenant placed in every scripture that a messenger will come after delivering all the scriptures.
 However, this covenant has been placed in the Quran given to Muhammad indicating that it has has been placed in the scripture given to Noah, Abraham, Moses and Jesus as reflected in the following verse:

 [33:7] And when we have taken their covenant from the prophets, and from you (Muhammad), and from Noah, Abraham, Moses, and Jesus, son of Mary.
 And we have taken a solemn covenant from them.